ambielecki/dwa15-fall2018/laravel/views-and-blade.md

 Open any of the files in `/storage/framework/views/` to see an example of a rendered view from the examples we ran above.

+When you have bugs in your views, the Laravel *whoops* error page may reference the code in the rendered/cached version of your view, *not* the original Blade file.
+Given this, you may have to occasionally refer to these cache files to track down where a problem is.